 - Is the intended defendant a natural person or a corporation?

-In all instances, the plaintiff should also be located in Singapore to bring a lawsuit against a foreigner in Singapore.
+In all instances, the claimant (previously known as the “plaintiff”) should also be located in Singapore to bring a lawsuit against a foreigner in Singapore.

 A foreigner situated in Singapore has to be personally served with a writ of summons for the court to obtain jurisdiction over this foreigner.

-A crucial characteristic of service within Singapore’s jurisdiction is that it is as of right – this means that the plaintiff can simply obtain process documents of the court, and he will have naturally have the right to serve the documents on the defendant.
-This differs from service out of Singapore’s jurisdiction on a foreigner, which requires leave from court to be obtained before service can be effected.
+A crucial characteristic of service within Singapore’s jurisdiction is that it is as of right – this means that the claimant can simply obtain process documents of the court, and he will have naturally have the right to serve the documents on the defendant.
+This differs from service out of Singapore’s jurisdiction on a foreigner, which requires the court’s permission to be obtained before service can be effected.
 This will be elaborated on below.